Emporia State University runs the only ALA-accredited MLIS based in Kansas, with Pittsburg State offering a separate school library media path.

 Master of Science in Educational Technology, Library Media Specialist — Online

-Prepares candidates for Kansas library media licensure
+Prepares graduates for Kansas library media licensure

 Tuition and Cost Comparison for Kansas MLIS Programs